 What To Do At Jazz Fest

-There are a variety of transportation options to get you to the Fairgrounds from Hotel Monteleone, but keep in mind that Jazz Fest can be very crowded, so plan for plenty of time to get where you’re going.
+There are various transportation options to get you to the Fairgrounds from Hotel Monteleone but keep in mind that Jazz Fest can be very crowded, so plan for plenty of time to get where you’re going.

-Once you’re there, expect to spend the full day at the Fairgrounds, listening to live music, eating local cuisine and exploring the handcrafted vendor areas.
-Keep an eye out for roving entertainment, like Mardi Gras Indians, social aid and pleasure clubs, and local brass bands.
+Once you’re there, expect to spend the full day at the Fairgrounds, listening to live music, eating local cuisine, and exploring the handcrafted vendor areas.
+Watch for roving entertainment, like Mardi Gras Indians, social aid and pleasure clubs, and local brass bands.

 Delicious, cheese-filled crawfish bread is one of the most popular dishes at Jazz Fest.
 (Photo courtesy Flickr user Pim Techamuanvivit)